 Conferences provide a unique opportunity to explore and discuss the combined knowledge and expertise with all of whom have a vested interest in the inner workings of the USBGN and state boards or committees.

 The conferences are open to the public for registration fees.
 Registration fees included all conference materials, welcome & closing receptions, and admission to all daytime conference sessions.
-Conferences conclude with an optional an educational-toponymic tour.
+Conferences conclude with an optional and educational-toponymic field workshop.